Bermudians brace for storm Jerry after big hit by Humberto

-HAMILTON, Bermuda (Reuters) - Bermudians secured homes and businesses on Tuesday as they prepared for the arrival of Tropical Storm Jerry just a few days after Hurricane Humberto battered the archipelago and briefly knocked out power for most residents.
+HAMILTON, Bermuda, Sept 24 (Reuters) - Bermudians secured homes and businesses on Tuesday as they prepared for the arrival of Tropical Storm Jerry just a few days after Hurricane Humberto battered the archipelago and briefly knocked out power for most residents.

 Jerry is expected to pass just to the northwest of Bermuda on Wednesday and is likely to hit the island with winds considerably weaker than Humberto unleashed last week.